 The History degree at ASU’s West campus offers a concentration in secondary education.
 Flexible curriculum based on a traditional history degree, students will enhance their writing, research and communication skills in preparation to pass these skills on to the next generation of Arizona learners.

-For students considering a career in education, the flexible BA program in history with a concentration in secondary education fully prepares students for teaching and certification while providing all the disciplinary knowledge of a traditional history degree.
+The flexible BA program in history with a concentration in secondary education fully prepares students considering a career in education for teaching and certification and provides all the disciplinary knowledge of a traditional history degree.
 Students understand history in all its breadth and depth while developing strong critical reading, writing and research skills as well as skills in oral presentation.

 All students are required to meet general university admission requirements: